pranabekka/pranabekka.github.io/content/drafts/lifetimes-from-exec-order.md

 I haven't thought much about it.
 I've been thinking about conditionals instead.

-Conditionals can make mutation _maybe_ overlap.
+Conditionals can make mutation _maybe_ overlap, which means data should _maybe_ be copied.
+This requires collecting more information.

 There's a main execution path and then branches.
 A set of branches split at a given point and then join the main execution path.
-The split and join points are the range.
+The split and join points are the range, which is used to group related branches.
-Branches are connected to a range.

 ```
 let a = [1, 2, 3]